 The Weasley twins subversively cause all sorts of disorder and, if anything, make the underlying problem worse.
 But they never do anything that actually makes the opponent stop, either.
 In the end they just run away as well.

 Flitwick goes passive-aggressive, Minerva carps and refuses to cooperate.
-Snape seems never to be put in a position where he could do anything.
+Snape seems never to be put in a position where he could do anything without blowing his cover.
 So we will probably never know whether his average would have been any better than any of the rest of the ensemble’s.

 It’s small wonder that the reader comes away with the impression that wizards are an incredibly ineffectual lot.
 Rowling never allowed them to be anything else.